hfeiss/hfeiss.info/README.md

 docker image build -t <your_app_name>:<your_version_number> .
 ```

 The `-t` tags the image with a name and version.
+The `.` specifies bulding the image from everything in the current working directory of the terminal.

 Now let's test it locally.